 In the beginning of this article we spoke about the Meta’s big announcement and their vision that has accelerated the major hype around the Metaverse.
 But how close has Extended Reality (XR), and specifically Virtual Reality (VR) technology come to realizing Mark’s vision?
 We could actually be much closer to submerging into the virtual universe than one can image.
 VR headsets sales continue to soar, projected to surpass 34 million units by 2024, driven by VR hardware pioneers like Oculus, VIVE, Varjo, Pico and many more.
 On the software side of the technology, we see tech pioneers recognizing the potential of VR becoming a commodity in the foreseeable future.
 With Unity CEO predicting Virtual Reality headsets becoming as commonly used as game consoles by 2030.

 Even today, it is becoming clearer that many industries will only accelerate in their adaptation of Virtual Reality technology.
 With 2021 being the year to bring us more VR headsets aimed at both enterprise and consumer users - HTC VIVE VR, Pico Neo 3, HP Reverb G2 Omnicept Edition and Huawei VR Glass 6DOF Game Set.
 It is just a matter of time before the Metaverse ambition can be realized.
-For now, we still have a pretty vague idea of how the actual Metaverse will look like, but to make it a full-fledged virtual world, we can imagine it to have to overcome the following challenges:
+Before we wrap up our outlook, here are just a few curious questions, one might ask while preparing for the coming of the Metaverse.

 Even though we are still only on the doorstep of a virtual universe, setting up the Metaverse could be both challenging and full of opportunity.
 It is without doubt essential to make sure the Metaverse becomes a complimentary space, without replacing the real world we live in.
 As much as one can look forward to the virtual realm, it is important to remain aware, safe and secure in this new vast universe.